Davidster/davidhuculak-dot-com/src/index.rst

 _______________________________________

 My technical interests inculude computer graphics, game development, systems programming / Rust and site reliability engineering.
-I'm currently working on `wgpu-sandbox <https://github.com/Davidster/wgpu-sandbox>`_, game that I'm writing from scratch in Rust.
+I'm currently working on `wgpu-sandbox <https://github.com/Davidster/wgpu-sandbox>`_, a game that I'm writing from scratch in Rust.

 I am open to job opportunities in the gaming industry.
 Feel free to contact me by the email found in my resume or by LinkedIn.